TL;DR

 Take the Next Step to Protect Your Health

 As a social worker, you spend your days looking after others.
-A private medical insurance policy is a practical way to ensure someone is looking after you when you need it most.
+A private medical insurance policy is a practical way to help support someone is looking after you when you may need it most.
 Navigating the market can be complex, but you don't have to do it alone.

-The expert team at WeCovr is here to help.
-We will take the time to understand your needs and budget, compare policies from across the UK's leading insurers, and present you with clear, easy-to-understand options.
+A WeCovr specialist or one of our broker partners is here to help.
+We will take the time to understand your needs and budget, compare policies from across the UK insurer panel, and present you with clear, easy-to-understand options.
 Our service is completely free, and there is no obligation.

 Contact WeCovr today for your free, personalised health insurance comparison and quote.